LebToki/MoA/README.md

-# Mixture-of-Agents (MoA)
 # MoA Chatbot

 Welcome to the MoA (Mixture-of-Agents) Chatbot repository!
 This project leverages the collective strengths of multiple Large Language Models (LLMs) to enhance performance, achieving state-of-the-art results.
 MoA uses a layered architecture where each layer comprises several LLM agents, significantly outperforming traditional models.
-It now has persistant chats and topics creation and switching and employs SQLAlchemy and flask_session(s)

 ## Overview